RWXstoned/rwxstoned.github.io/_posts/2024-10-27-CAPA-for-red-teams.md

 ## Summary

 We have seen how Blue Team tools can be leveraged and perform simple checks on offensive tools.
-Windefender and YARA rules are usually taken as references for these types of checks, but CAPA gives an alternative view on your executables.
-This can help avoid silly detections early on during an engagement and should be added to the list of OPSEC checks your implement on your tools.
+WinDefender and YARA rules are usually taken as references for these types of checks, but CAPA gives an alternative view on your executables.
+This can help avoid silly detections early on during an engagement and should be added to the list of OPSEC checks your implement on your toolset.